 5. Make Sure You Comply with the Law

 It’s important to keep investment opportunities legal.
+Certain types of investment opportunities are limited to accredited investors.
 Know the basics about what the SEC requires, including how accredited investors compare to non-accredited investors.
 Currently, only accredited investors can invest in certain offerings, as they have met the requirements to show that they can sustain losses that may come from risky investments.

 There’s a significant difference between debt vs. equity financing.
 With debt financing, such as a loan, the money is expected to be paid back, and the lender makes their profit from interest charged on the loan amount over time.
 With equity financing, however, the money isn’t usually paid back.
 The value received to the funder comes through owning a portion of the company.
 When the company grows as a result of their investments, their value in the company grows, too.

 The pros of equity financing are that the investor has a significant interest in seeing you do well with your idea.
 In addition to giving you money, they may advise and counsel the founders, give you access to their talent network, or help you with marketing and promotion.
 The downside is that they would own part of your company.
 If, at any time, you didn’t like working with them, it’s difficult to disentangle.

 With debt financing, are that you are free of the relationship once that last loan payment is paid off.
 While you’re making payments, there’s little the lender can tell you to do with regard to your business.
 The downside to debt is that, if you fail to make your payments on time, you could lose damage your business credit, or worse.
 You are also only getting cash.
 There’s no additional advice that most banks give.
 The exception is some of the SBA loan programs, which can provide technical support or mentoring as part of the loan program.

 For most small businesses that will experience normal growth, small business financing is a much better option than finding investors.